American Civil War reenactment: Reenactment and media

 Motion picture and television producers often turn to reenactment groups for support; films like Gettysburg, Glory, Field of Lost Shoes, and Gods and Generals benefited greatly from the input of reenactors, who arrived on set fully equipped and steeped in knowledge of military procedures, camp life, and tactics.

 In a documentary about the making of the film Gettysburg, actor Sam Elliott, who portrayed U.S. Major General John Buford in the film, said of reenactors:

 I think we're really fortunate to have those people involved.
 In fact, they couldn't be making this picture without them; there's no question about that.
 These guys come with their wardrobe, they come with their weaponry.
 They come with all the accoutrements, but they also come with the stuff in their head and the stuff in their heart.

 However, the relationship between reenactors and filmmakers has been contentious at times.
 Although reenactors for Gettysburg were unpaid, money was contributed on their behalf to a trust for historic preservation; however, some subsequent productions have offered no such compensation.
 Also, in some cases, reenactors have clashed with directors over one-sided portrayals and historical inaccuracies.
 Some producers have been less interested in accuracy than in the sheer number of reenactors, which can result in safety issues.
 Finally, large film productions, like Gettysburg, can draw enough reenactors to cause the cancellation of other events.

 Tony Horwitz covered hardcore reenacting in Confederates In The Attic, released in 1998.

 On April 4, 2013, Jeffrey S. Williams released Muskets and Memories: A Modern Man's Journey through the Civil War, a mix of modern reenactment narrative with historical facts.

 In 2016, Justin Miller and John Paul Pacelli produced and directed a documentary called When To Die.
 It followed four Civil War reenactors and explored their relationship with the hobby.

 Talene Monahon's 2020 play How to Load a Musket, is about American Civil War reenactors.

 Incidents

 In 1998, a reenactor at a Battle of Gettysburg recreation borrowed a handgun that contained a "squib" (a bullet lodged halfway down the barrel).
 Without having inspected the gun before loading the blank charge, the reenactor wounded another in the neck.

-Criticisms

-While Civil War re-enactment and re-enactors serve a purpose as part of educational living history, it may be perceived as culturally insensitive, especially in cases where some reenactors and audience members may engage in the disproven Confederate Lost Cause Ideology.